Close filters

 - A mixed origin Kimberley Process certificate for De Beers Botswana Sort, OR

-- A mixed origing Kimberley Process certificate: please note you will need additional documentary evidence proving the origins in the mixed parcel
+- A mixed origin Kimberley Process certificate: Please note you will need additional documentary evidence proving the origins in the mixed parcel

 An invoice detailing: